-INTERNATIONAL BACCALAUREATE (IB) CREDITS
+International Baccalaureate (IB) Credits

-When appropriate and evidence is provided that the course work is comparable to a college course, ABAC will award college course credit for IB credit following the guidelines outlined below.
+When appropriate, and evidence is provided that the course work is comparable to a college course, ABAC will award college course credit for IB credit following the guidelines outlined below:

-• Semester credit hours and course credit will be given for IB Diploma completers only.
-Please visit http://apps.abac.edu/registrar/IB_Credits/IBCourseEquivalents.pdf for details.

-- The particular courses for which students receive college credit may vary from institution to institution, depending on what courses the institution offers determinations of course comparability will be made by the respective departments; the range in credit hours allows for a match with particular courses, including labs. - The total college course credits awarded for IB assessments may not exceed 24 credit hours.

-• Students may opt not to take the credit.
+- Semester credit hours and course credit will be given for IB Diploma completers only.
+Please visit http://apps.abac.edu/Registrar/Transfer Credit/ABAC Policy IB Credits.pdf for details. - The particular courses for which students receive college credit may vary from institution to institution, depending on what courses the institution offers determinations of course comparability will be made by the respective departments; the range in credit hours allows for a match with particular courses, including labs. - Total college course credits awarded for IB assessments may not exceed 24 credit hours. - Students may opt not to take the credit.